heavyblotto/memorativa/docs/2-application-design/ii-game-description.md

 The player may ask the AI any questions about the game, the rules, the memory houses, the perspectives, the lenses, or the glass beads.
 He may ask about new or existing prompts or replies, or suggestions for new prompts and replies to add to the memory houses that could follow a long-term exploration or curation strategy.

 In this way, the AI prompts guide the player through advanced use of prompts, replies, and exploration of the classification system of the memory houses.

+### Glass Bead Generation

+Both paths generate glass beads:

+1. **Curation Path**:
+- Adding percepts generates basic glass beads
+- Creating relationships between curated percepts generates perception beads
+- Discovering patterns generates relationship beads

+2. **Prompt-Driven Path**:
+- Responding to prompts generates prompt-response beads
+- Creating relationships generates relationship beads
+- Synthesizing concepts generates synthesis beads

+## ADD CURATION OF PERCEPTS

+- players add "percepts", basic game play
+- percepts = something to perceive
+- perceptions = percepts that have been perceived (i.e. related to with other beads)
+- "I found this cat photo", add it to my memory house
+- system ingests percept, generates percept grade glass bead, locates it in the memory houses by finding an appropriate trigger
+- percepts can then be used by player or AI; AI adds to RAG, can generate new analysis and prompts; player can simply curate percepts